Top Spine Specialists in New Jersey.

 Myelopathy Treatments

 Typically a result of the natural aging process, myelopathy is a condition in which the spinal canal narrows, causing compression of the spinal cord.
 Discomfort, reduced mobility, and other effects associated with this disorder can make work and recreational activity difficult.
-At the Orthopaedic Institute Brielle Orthopaedics, our experienced orthopaedic surgeons offer the most advanced techniques available to address this concern and to alleviate pain.
+At the Orthopaedic Institute Brielle Orthopaedics, our experienced orthopaedic surgeons offer the most advanced techniques available to address this concern and alleviate pain.
 During your initial consultation, we will develop a customized treatment plan tailored to your needs and optimized to achieve the best result possible.

 Pain and weakness stemming from myelopathy can reduce your quality of life, but we can help.